 So all that’s left to figure out is: who will collect all the data?

-Even if all the oceanographers in the world were recruited to help out, would probably still be too ambitious to complete the seabed map.
-That’s why his organisation the hundreds of ships that already sail the ocean every day.
+Even if all the oceanographers in the world were recruited to help out, 2030 would probably still be too ambitious to complete the seabed map.
+That’s why his organisation relies on the hundreds of ships that already sail the ocean every day.
 Pleasure craft, research vessels, container ships, exploratory vessels operated by oil companies checking out a new area, or deep-sea miners: as long as sonar is used and the resulting data is saved, it can be used for the project.

 McMichael-Phillips does have to get permission to use the data.
 Information about the seabed can sometimes be confidential, for example if national or commercial interests are involved.
 And all the data collected by the Seabed 2030 Project is shared with the public.